snare/voltron/README.md

 Development
 -----------

 I initially hacked this together in a night as a "do the bare minimum to make my life better" project, as larger projects of this nature that I start never get finished.
-A few people expressed interest in it, so I've added a few bits and pieces to it and will continue to sometimes.
-Maybe.
+A few people have expressed interest in it, so I've added a few bits and pieces to it and will probably continue to add to it occasionally.

 Things I probably will do at some stage in the not too distant future: